 For starters, it’s good to choose two primary goals from your personalized list and two secondary goals from the general list mentioned above.
-Having too many goals straight from the start will create a distraction for yourself, and you might achieve none of them.
+Having too many goals straight from the start will create a distraction for you, and you might achieve none of them.

 #2: Set Marketing Objectives

-If you want your strategy to be an effective social media strategy you then need to figure out what “success” on social media looks like for your business.
+If you want your strategy to be an effective social media strategy, you then need to figure out what “success” on social media looks like for your business.